ritua2/gib_express/README.md

 Note:

 If a user is already using terminal in one browser and tries to access terminal in different browser simultaneously then they won't be able to access it.
-We are working on this and will release a new feature/fix related to this soon.
-The new feature/fix will allow developers to customize the number of simultaneous terminal sessions allowed per user.
+We will release a new feature/fix related to this soon.
+This new feature/fix will allow developers to customize the number of simultaneous terminal sessions allowed per user.